guoguibing/librec/README.md

 ### Acknowledgement

-I'd like to thank the following people for contributing source codes to LibRec, including [Bin Wu](https://github.com/wubin7019088), [Ge Zhou](https://github.com/466152112).
+I would like to expression my appreciation to the following people for contributing source codes to LibRec, including [Bin Wu](https://github.com/wubin7019088), [Ge Zhou](https://github.com/466152112).

-I also thank many others for generously contributing to LibRec by reporting bugs and issues; and by providing valuable suggestions and support.
+I also thank many others for reporting bugs and issues, and for providing valuable suggestions and encouraging support.

 ### GPL License